 Manitoba’s Extended Health Care is designed to provide financial help for medical expenses that aren’t covered by Manitoba Health.
 These benefits include:

 When you travel outside of Canada, you are responsible for some of the costs of emergency medical or hospital care.
 Buying health insurance before your departure is always a good idea.
-Healthcare services in other countries can be more expensive than in Manitoba.
+Healthcare services in other countries can and will almost certainly be more expensive than in Manitoba.
 Manitoba Health and Seniors Care will pay for the medical services you need in case you get admitted to a hospital outside of Canada on an emergency basis.

-As for Out of Province Coverage, when visiting another Canadian province and require medical or hospital care, you can show your Manitoba Health card and your medical needs will be covered by Manitoba Health.
+As for Out-of-Province Coverage, when visiting another Canadian province and require medical or hospital care, you can show your Manitoba Health card and your medical needs will be covered by Manitoba Health.

 Manitoba residents may be eligible for help with the transportation costs in relation to accessing medical care outside of the province.
 You can ask your treating Manitoba specialist to apply for a transportation subsidy on your behalf if your specialist has referred you outside of the province for medical care.